 Pupillary disorders may involve the afferent pathways (RAPD) or the efferent pathways.
 Anisocoria, where not physiological, indicates a problem of the efferent pupillary pathway, either parasympathetic or sympathetic (Horner's syndrome).
 Disorders of the parasympathetic system impair the light response and they include third nerve palsy and tonic pupil.
 Disorders of the iris, including application of cholinergic agents, also need to be considered in impaired pupillary light reaction.

 This refers to unequal pupils.
 Anisocoria is physiological (and harmless) in about 20% of people.
-Anisocoria of new onset can suggest serious underlying pathology such as Horner's syndrome due to carotid dissection, or third nerve palsy due to aneurysm.
+Anisocoria of new onset can suggest serious underlying pathology such as trauma, Horner's syndrome, pharmacological mydriasis/miosis, or third nerve palsy.

 It is necessary to ascertain first which pupil is behaving abnormally.
 Compare the pupils in light and dim conditions: